 The Bento of Love

-Nowadays, the Japanese bento is the symbol of picnics – in particular during the Hanami season, and parties, as packed in advance – yet elaborated, dishes are very convenient for large groups of people.
+Nowadays, the Japanese bento is the symbol of picnics (usually during the Hanami season) and of parties, as packed in advance, elaborated, dishes that are very convenient for large groups of people.
 But beyond the convenience of a prepared meal, the bento stands as an essential communication tool in Japanese society.

 A homemade bento, prepared with care and attention, conveys the feelings of the maker to the eater.
 What best than a nicely prepared dish to tell your love to someone?
 In a society where rather than speech, the value is given to action, the bento is the perfect example of the Japanese way of communicating.
-The kind mother, who takes the time to prepare her child’s meal with an appealing presentation to encourage her child to eat even disliked eggplants… Or, on a more funny note, the revengeful wife who prepared a rice only lunch for her husband, to signify her anger.
+The kind mother, who takes the time to prepare her child’s meal with an appealing presentation, will try to encourage her child to eat eggplants even if the child dislikes them… Or, on a more funny note, the revengeful wife who prepared a rice only lunch for her husband, will use this to signify her anger.

 The word bento is very emblematic of Japanese culture and has been adopted abroad, with a broader meaning.
 From take-out services to IT company, the “bento” stands now for a useful, convenient and modern tool box.